SolaceProducts/pubsubplus-gcp-quickstart/README.md

 ## Step 3: (HA cluster deployment only) Assert the primary event broker’s configuration

-As described in the [Solace documentation for configuring HA Group](https://docs.solace.com/Configuring-and-Managing/Configuring-HA-Groups.htm ) it's required to assert the primary event broker’s configuration after a Solace PubSub+ EBS HA redundancy group is configured to support Guaranteed messaging.
+As described in the [Solace documentation for configuring HA Group](https://docs.solace.com/Configuring-and-Managing/Configuring-HA-Groups.htm ) it's required to assert the primary event broker’s configuration after a Solace PubSub+ HA redundancy group is configured to support Guaranteed messaging.
 This can be done through Solace CLI commands as in the [documentation](https://docs.solace.com/Configuring-and-Managing/Configuring-HA-Groups.htm#Config-Config-Sync ) or running following commands at the Primary node (replace `<ADMIN_PASSWORD>` according to your settings):

 ```shell
 # query redundancy status